Restriction Enzyme Digestion/Polymerase Chain Reaction/Fragment Analysis

 - Testing limited to XX females

-- When nonrandom XCI detected, parent of origin of the active X cannot be determined without testing parental samples
+- When nonrandom XCI is detected, parent of origin of the active X cannot be determined without testing parental samples

 - Fetal specimens are not accepted